-Paul Poberezny, Sport Aviation, January 1963
+Paul Poberezny, EAA Sport Aviation®, January 1963

-When aviators and enthusiasts with various interests, resources, and experience come together at a chapter for a common cause, great tasks can be achieved.
+When aviators and enthusiasts with various interests, resources, and experiences come together at a chapter for a common cause, great tasks can be achieved.
 Diversity is the foundation of a successful chapter.
 However, not everyone at your chapter will be onboard with the direction the chapter is taking or all the activities planned.
 That is okay.